2021 Prophet Brand Relevance Index® Features Majority New Brands in its Consumer-Ranked Top Ten

 Prophet partnered with Dynata, the world’s largest first-party data and insights platform and a first-party consumer and professional data based on extensive, proprietary market research panels.

 In the U.S., Prophet surveyed 13,114 consumers about more than 228 brands across 25 categories.
-Companies from all industries that contribute materially to U.S. household spend were included, except brands in the alcohol, tobacco and firearms categories or those engaged in primarily business-to-business categories.
+Companies from all industries that contribute materially to U.S. household spending were included, except brands in the alcohol, tobacco and firearms categories or those engaged in primarily business-to-business categories.
 More information about the methodology can be found on the BRI website here.

-The complete results can found here.
+The complete results can be found here.

 Dynata is the world’s largest first-party data and insights platform.
 With a reach that encompasses over 62 million consumers and business professionals globally, and an extensive library of individual profile attributes collected through surveys, Dynata is the cornerstone for precise, trustworthy quality data.
 The company has built innovative data services and solutions around its robust first-party data offering to bring the voice of the customer to the entire marketing continuum – from strategy, innovation, and branding to advertising, measurement, and optimization.
 Dynata serves more than 5,500 market research, media and advertising agencies, publishers, consulting and investment firms and corporate customers in North America, South America, Europe, and Asia-Pacific.
 Learn more at www.dynata.com.